justinmeiners/justinmeiners.github.io/aoc-2020-19/README.md

 - evaluate a char: check that the first character agrees
 - evaluate a number: lookup the rule at that index and evaluate it.
 - evaluate an or form `(OR r1 r2)`: evaluate both options.
 If one succeeded, return that.
 Otherwise fail.
 - evaluate a list `(r1, ... ,rn)`: evaluate each rule in the list in order.
-Stop early if there is a fail.
+Stop early if there is a failure.
                    If the string ends before the list ends, the match failed.

 Success is indicated by returning an empty string.